 Critics of both lobotomy and childhood transition have pointed out that symptoms are likely to remit on their own if left untreated and question whether a patient is truly impaired enough to require such a drastic intervention Depression will disappear spontaneously (re lobotomy):

 Gender dysphoria will resolve on its own (re transition):

 Perhaps not ill enough to require intervention:

 One example of such a case might be Carolyn.
 She was a college student whose parents annulled her marriage to the man she loved dearly.
 This triggered her mental distress and she was later lobotomized:

 Ryan Barnes is a detransitioning woman who prescribed testosterone when she claimed to be a man.
 Her path to identifying as a transman started during her teen years when she wasn't interested in romance or sex.
 She thought that meant something was wrong with her.
 She then tried to find the right sexual or gender label by experimenting with various sexuality and gender identities she learned online.
 Ultimately, this led her to identify as a man and she was put on testosterone for one and a half years till she began to question her transition.

-From experimental to an urgent first-line-of-defense – doing nothing becomes dangerous:
+From experimental to an urgent first-line-of-defense: when doing nothing = danger:

 Freeman warns that patients should have a lobotomy “before it’s too late”:

 In response to critiques about his lack of caution, Moniz says that doing nothing is inexcusable (in addition to stringing together some incoherent jargon):